Pears Poached in Armagnac with Vanilla Ice Cream

 Armagnac's pungent taste makes for a delicious poaching liquid and sauce and is an ideal companion for orchard fruit desserts.

 Digestif: 1 to 1¼-ounces of cellar temperature Château de Busca 1985 Tenarèze Armagnac.

 Wine recommendation: A botrytis-affected sweet wine, such as Grande Maison's 2001 Cuvée Madame from Monbazillac, or Marquis de Montesquiou XO Armagnac.

 2 vanilla beans, halved lengthwise

 2 cups of VSOP Armagnac

 Add the halved pears.
 Simmer for 15 to 20 minutes, stirring frequently but gently, until the pears are tender.
-Remove from the heat; and carefully transfer the pears and sauce to a bowl.
+Remove from the heat; carefully transfer the pears and sauce into mixing bowl.
 Cover and refrigerate for at least 4 hours.

-When ready to serve, remove the bowl from the refrigerator.
-With a slotted spoon, transfer the pear halves to another bowl; remove the stray vanilla bean and cinnamon bits.
+When ready to serve, remove the bowl from refrigerator.
+With a slotted spoon transfer the pear halves to another bowl; remove any stray vanilla bean and cinnamon bits.
 Strain the remaining liquid over the pears.

 Spoon the ice cream into individual serving dishes.
 Distribute the pears between the dishes.
 Drizzle the sauce over each and garnish with ginger cookies.